Blog

 What Is a Retail Store Layout?

-Top 7 Types of Store Layouts
+Top 9 Store Layouts

 1. Forced-Path

-In summary, here are a few pros of a forced-path layout:
+Here are a few pros of a forced-path layout:

 • Direct control over customer flow

-• Can guide customers toward popular items or under-performing products
+• Can guide customers toward popular items or underperforming products

 • Streamline foot traffic